 in the 2015 H-E-B Excellence in Education Awards Program

 After 44 years in education, Dr. Sconzo retired from Humble ISD in 2016.
-He currently serves as the Executive Director of the Fast Growth School Coalition, an organization that educates and advocates for investment in the state's fastest growing school districts to deliver high-quality education to Texas students.
-Dr. Sconzo has been married to his wife, Diane, for 44 years.
-They have 2 children and 4 grandchildren and still call Kingwood, Texas home.
+He served as the Executive Director of the Fast Growth School Coalition, an organization that educates and advocates for investment in the state's fastest growing school districts to deliver high-quality education to Texas students.

 Picture: Students of Greentree Elementary bid farewell to Dr. Sconzo